Bactericidal/Permeability-Increasing protein (BPI) ELISA Kit

 SENSITIVITY

-The minimum detection sensitivity level of IgG antibodies to bactericidal/permeability-increasing protein (BPI, BPI IgG) using current BPI ELISA kit was 0.5 U/ml.
+The minimum detection sensitivity level of IgG antibodies to bactericidal/permeability increasing protein (BPI, BPI IgG) using current BPI ELISA kit was 0.5 U/ml.
 The dynamic range for this assay is 6.3 – 100.0 U/ml.

 ASSAY CHARACTERISTICS